 Molly worked closely with Richard Douthwaite on certain issues during the last few years and drew on his work on carbon sinks and cycles when giving evidence to the Environmental Audit Committee’s inquiry into the Green Economy.

-She is now a Green Party councillor [Stroud, Valley], economics spokesperson for the Green Party, SW candidate for the European Parliament and Professor of Strategy and Sustainability at Roehampton University and (2015) now a South West England MEP.
+She is a Green Party councillor [Stroud, Valley], economics spokesperson for the Green Party, Professor of Strategy and Sustainability at Roehampton University and (2015) now a South West England MEP.